Crucifixion: Ancient Rome

-According to Roman law, if a slave killed his or her owner, all of the owner's slaves would be crucified as punishment.
+According to Roman law, if a slave killed their owner, all of the owner's slaves would be crucified as punishment.
 Both men and women were crucified.
 Tacitus writes in his Annals that when Lucius Pedanius Secundus was murdered by a slave, some in the Senate tried to prevent the mass crucifixion of four hundred of his slaves because there were so many women and children, but in the end tradition prevailed and they were all executed.
 Although not conclusive evidence for female crucifixion by itself, the most ancient image of a Roman crucifixion may depict a crucified woman, whether real or imaginary.
-(Note: It is a graffito found in a taberna (hostel for wayfarers) in Puteoli, dating to the time of Trajan or Hadrian (late 1st century to early 2nd century AD).
+(Note: It is a graffito found in a taberna (hostel for wayfarers) in Puteoli, dating to the time of Trajan or Hadrian (late 1st century to early 2nd century CE).
 An inscription over the person's left shoulder reads "Ἀλκίμιλα" (Alkimila), a female name.
 It is not clear, however, whether the inscription was written by the same person who drew the picture, or added by another person later.
 It is also not known whether the graffito is intended to depict an actual event, as distinguished from, perhaps, the writer's desire for someone to be crucified, or as a jest.
 As such, the graffito does not itself provide conclusive evidence of female crucifixion.)
 Crucifixion was such a gruesome and humiliating way to die that the subject was somewhat of a taboo in Roman culture, and few crucifixions were specifically documented.
 One of the only specific female crucifixions that are documented is that of Ida, a freedwoman (former slave) who was crucified by order of Tiberius.

 Crucifixion was typically carried out by specialized teams, consisting of a commanding centurion and his soldiers.
 First, the condemned would be stripped naked and scourged.
 This would cause the person to lose a large amount of blood, and approach a state of shock.
 The convict then usually had to carry the horizontal beam (patibulum in Latin) to the place of execution, but not necessarily the whole cross.